seananderson/phd/introduction.md

 This introduction and Chapter 5 (General discussion) are written in the first-person singular.
-Chapters 2--4 are written in the first-person plural since they are derived from published manuscripts (Chapter 2 and 3) or from a manuscript that was written for submission to a journal (Chapter 4) with co-authors (noted at the start of each chapter).
-Portions of Chapter 1 and 5 are derived from a draft manuscript co-authored with Nick Dulvy and Andrew Cooper.
-These chapters have also benefited from previous discussions with Jon Moore and Trevor Branch.
+Chapters 2--4 are written in the first-person plural since they are derived from published manuscripts (Chapter 2 and 3) or from a manuscript that was written for submission to a journal with co-authors (Chapter 4).
+Portions of Chapters 1 and 5 are derived from a draft manuscript co-authored with Nick Dulvy and Andy Cooper.
+This draft manuscript has also benefited from previous discussions with Jon Moore and Trevor Branch.
 For Chapters 2, 3, and 4, I wrote the code, analyzed the data, and wrote the first drafts of the text.
 The idea for Chapter 2 grew out of discussions between Nick Dulvy, Andrew Cooper, and myself.
-Jon Moore and Michelle McClure contributed their ideas for an unfinished manuscript which I merged with my own ideas to carry out Chapter 3.
+Jon Moore and Michelle McClure contributed their ideas for a manuscript, which I merged with my own ideas to carry out Chapter 3.
 Trevor Branch first suggested I consider ecological black swans, the topic of Chapter 4.
 Chapters 2, 3, and 4 benefited from discussions, editing, and comments from the co-authors listed at the beginning of each chapter.

 <!--\renewcommand{\baselinestretch}{\tighttextstretch}-->
 <!--\normalsize-->